What we collect

 We collect and store country of each visitor.

-We collect visitor country based on the their time zone, not their IP address.
 Every country has their own time zone and modern devices automatically update the time zone when the device travels.
 The time zone is limited to a country, so we can’t get data about a city or region within a country.

 Language